 |---|---|---|---|

-| Request-scoped static | Single PHP request | static $cache arrays in functions |
+| Request-scoped static | Single PHP request | static $cache arrays in functions | includes/translation-runtime.php |

-| Object cache | Persistent if drop-in installed | wp_cache_get() / wp_cache_set() in group wpr_translate |
+| Object cache | Persistent if drop-in installed | wp_cache_get() / wp_cache_set() in group wpr_translate | includes/custom-fields-sync.php |

-| Transients (per language) | Cross-request, expiring | set_transient() / delete_transient(), names suffixed per language |
+| Transients (per language) | Cross-request, expiring | set_transient() / delete_transient(), names suffixed per language | Theme search lists; includes/elementor-widget-compat.php; includes/admin/theme-transients.php |

-| Theme cache-purge | Whole-site | admin-post.php?action=wpestate_purge_cache |
+| Theme cache-purge | Whole-site | admin-post.php?action=wpestate_purge_cache | includes/admin/cache-purge.php |

 Per-Request Static Caches

-Runtime string lookups are hot-path code — they run on every gettext filter for every translated string on every page.
+Runtime string lookups are hot-path code.
+They run on every gettext filter for every translated string on every page.
 To keep the database touch low, translation-runtime.php memoizes results inside each request:

 function wpr_translate_lookup_runtime_translation( $domain, $original, $language_code ) {